postsharp/PostSharp.Tutorials/Threading/PostSharp.Tutorials.Threading/Voiceover.md

 [1]

 Building a reliable multi-threaded app in .NET can be a very complex task.
-Working with locks, events and queues force you to reason at a ridiculously low level of abstraction, and with so many small details to think about,  the code no longer fits your brains.
+Working with locks, events and queues forces you to reason at a ridiculously low level of abstraction, and with so many small details to think about, the code no longer fits in your brains.
 As a consequence, users report random exceptions that are impossible to reproduce.

 With PostSharp Threading, you can address multi-threading at a higher level of abstraction,